 How Do Property Management Companies Work?

 The first thing you need to know about using a property management company for your rentals is how it works.
-A property management company will find a tenant for your house, which includes screening potential tenants and making the selection.
-Once the tenant is in place, they will handle all interactions with the tenant, including collecting rent and handling maintenance issues.
-In addition, the property management company will handle an eviction should the need arise.
+Property management firms will find good tenants for your house, which includes screening potential tenants, running background checks, and signing the lease agreement.
+Once the tenant is in place, they will handle all interactions with the tenant, including collecting rent and maintenance requests.
+In addition, a good property management company will handle an eviction should the need arise.

 Handling Repairs and Maintenance